rdt23/CS543-Computer-Graphics-Course-Project/HW4/README.md

 <UL>
 <LI> <b> Texture the floor plane with grass or stone: </b> Texture map some grass onto the floor of your
 scene to make it look like grass is growing.
-Use the following grass texture <a href="grass.bmp"> [ grass.bmp ] </a>
+Use the following grass texture <a href="http://web.cs.wpi.edu/~emmanuel/courses/cs543/f13/homework/HW4/grass.bmp"> [ grass.bmp ] </a>
-or make it look like the floor is paved with stone by texturing using a stone texture <a href="stones.bmp"> [ stones.bmp] </a>
+or make it look like the floor is paved with stone by texturing using a stone texture <a href="http://web.cs.wpi.edu/~emmanuel/courses/cs543/f13/homework/HW4/stones.bmp"> [ stones.bmp] </a>
 Use the libbmpread library above to read in your bmp texture files.
 Do not try to stretch these small textures over a large floor.
 Map each texture to the bottom left corner of